eyuelberga/CryptoTrack/README.md

 <p align="center">Crypto Track helps you track your Cryptocurrencies and get instant email notification whenever they change.</p>

 Cryptocurrency is a volatile asset with lots of ups and downs.
 Keeping up with the changes can lead to great gains and this tool helps to make this easy.
-By subscribing to market changes you want to track, CryptoTrack will send you periodic email notifications whevever they change.
+By subscribing to market changes you want to track, CryptoTrack will send you periodic email notifications whenever they change.

 ## Features